nickydonna/fantastic-octo-happiness/README.md

 Just run: `yarn test`

-# Test

-Ideally we would use [Storyshots](https://github.com/storybooks/storybook/tree/master/addons/storyshots) to test the components but there is a bug that doesn't allows us to use it [StoryShots ReferenceError: unknown base.cacheDirectory](https://github.com/storybooks/storybook/issues/1254)

 ## Technologies

 This section aims to explain the decision behind some of the third party libraries I use in the project.